![]() |

 - Perfect games since 2007

-The ninth-ranked Salisbury University wrapped up a long homestand holding William Peace without a hit and speeding by the Pacers 14-1 in seven innings on Wednesday afternoon at Donnie Williams Sea Gull Baseball Stadium.
+The ninth-ranked Salisbury University wrapped up a long homestand on Match 12th holding William Peace without a hit and speeding by the Pacers 14-1 in seven innings on Wednesday afternoon at Donnie Williams Sea Gull Baseball Stadium.
 By keeping WPU out of the hit column, Kyle Speas, Aiden Hankins, and Shawn Rosemond combined for the Sea Gulls' first team no-hitter since Feb.
 27, 2010, when SU's Dustin Herbert no-hit St. Mary's (Md.) over seven innings in a 4-0 triumph.
 Kyle Speas (1-0) buzzed through the Pacers for the first five innings, giving up an unearned run with no hits, no walks, and two strikeouts on 50 pitches.
 Aiden Hankins pitched a 1-2-3 sixth, and Shawn Rosemond finished off the no-no with a scoreless seventh.

 Sophomore Robert Nathan recorded his first career no-hitter as William Paterson (9-3) coasted to a 13-0 win against Framingham State (1-3) in seven innings at the RussMatt Invitational March 16.
 The game was called after seven innings due to the mercy rule.
 Nathan improved to 2-0, fanning a season-high eight batters while not allowing a hit in 7.0 innings of work.

-Farmingdale State swept SUNY Plattsburgh on Sunday, holding them to just one hit in 14 innings.
+Farmingdale State swept SUNY Plattsburgh on Sunday, holding them to just one hit in 14 innings on March 16th.
 In game one, junior starting pitcher Derek Torres threw a complete game, allowing just one hit in the first inning.
 The Rams tallied runs on a McGuggart ground out and an infield single by junior Christopher Sais as they earned the 2-1 victory.
 The Rams made history in game two, throwing just the sixth no-hitter in program history.
 Senior Roman Dorosh tossed 3.2 no-hit innings before a lightning delay ended his night.
 Sophomore Dennis Kelly came on following the delay and completed 3.1 innings to preserve the no-hitter and secure a 1-0 victory.
 The only run of the game came in the fourth inning on an RBI fielder's choice by freshman infielder Tyler Diez.